LLNL/scr/doc/rst/users/integration.rst

 :code:`SCR_Start_restart`, :code:`SCR_Route_file`, or
 :code:`SCR_Complete_restart` during the restart.
 Instead, it should access files directly from the parallel file system.

-When restarting without SCR,
+When not using SCR for restart, one should set :code:`SCR_FLUSH_ON_RESTART=1`, which causes SCR to flush any cached checkpoint to the file system during :code:`SCR_Init`.
+Additionally, one should set :code:`SCR_FETCH=0` to disable SCR from loading a checkpiont during :code:`SCR_Init`.
+The application can then read its checkpoint from the parallel file system after calling :code:`SCR_Init`.

+If the application reads a checkpoint that it previously wrote through SCR, it should call :code:`SCR_Current` after :code:`SCR_Init` to notify SCR which checkpoint that it restarted from.
+This lets SCR configure its internal state to properly track the ordering of new datasets that the application writes.

-the value of the :code:`SCR_FLUSH` counter will not be preserved between restarts.
+If restarting without SCR and if :code:`SCR_Current` is not called, the value of the :code:`SCR_FLUSH` counter will not be preserved between restarts.
 The counter will be reset to its upper limit with each restart.
-Thus, each restart may introduce some fixed offset in a series of periodic SCR flushes.
+Thus each restart may introduce some offset in a sequence of periodic SCR flushes.
-When not using SCR for restart, one should set the :code:`SCR_FLUSH_ON_RESTART` parameter to :code:`1`, which will cause SCR to flush any cached checkpoint to the file system during :code:`SCR_Init`.
-The application can then read the checkpoint from the parallel file system after :code:`SCR_Init`.

 Building with the SCR library
 -----------------------------